deezondeezdev/F1-1999-0.1/README.md

-# F1-1999-0.1
+# F1-1999

-This games sucks, don't play it unless you want to lose braincells
+This games sucks, don't play it unless you want to lose brain cells

+WHy you still reading this???